JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 ## Examine the project structure

 1. Launch Android Studio.
+   * To try a new multiplatform experience without juggling different IDEs and switching to Xcode for writing Swift code, try out JetBrains Fleet following [a similar tutorial](fleet.md).
 2. On the Welcome screen, click **Open**, or select **File | Open** in the editor.
 3. Navigate to the unpacked "ComposeDemo" folder and then click **Open**.